TheWidlarzGroup/rn-emoji-keyboard/docs/docs/documentation/Examples/static.md

 ### Usage

-If you need emoji picker to be simple static component, you dont need to pass any props to it.
+If you need emoji picker to be a static component, you dont need to pass any additional props to it.

 ```jsx
 import EmojiPicker from 'rn-emoji-keyboard'